Overtime Laws in California

 Bibiyan Law Group Will Fight for You

 Overtime violations in California can significantly impact employee earnings and well-being.
-If you suspect you are a victim of an overtime violation, the skilled employment attorneys at Bibiyan Law Group can provide invaluable legal advice, assess the merits of your case, negotiate on your behalf, maximize your compensation, and protect your rights.
+If you suspect you are a victim of an overtime violation, the skilled Los Angeles employment lawyers at Bibiyan Law Group can provide invaluable legal advice, assess the merits of your case, negotiate on your behalf, maximize your compensation, and protect your rights.
 We know employment law well because it’s the only thing we practice.
 We’ve won millions of dollars for employees suffering from unlawful employment practices and will fight to obtain the resolution you deserve.
 Call us at 310-438-5555 to book a free phone consultation today.

 Author Photo